 - Allowing access to benchmarking data creates more data-driven negotiations with SaaS providers.

 All company purchases eventually make their way through Finance.

 Finance is responsible for reporting on accounts payable and expense items.
-To implement an effective SaaS management strategy, spend-based discovery based on financial data provides a comprehensive view of all purchased SaaS applications within a company.
-As a result, having the support of Finance can have a far reach.
+For implementing an effective SaaS management strategy, spend-based discovery based on financial data provides a comprehensive view of all purchased SaaS applications within a company.
+Having the support of Finance can be hugely impactful.